jan-nie/dhbw-framgang/SRS/SoftwareRequirementsSpecification.md

 The development will follow the common clean code standards and naming conventions.

 ## 4. Supporting Information
-For any further information you can contact the Common Playground Team or check our [Common Playground Blog](http://commonplayground.wordpress.com).
+For any further information you can contact us or check our [Blog](https://dhbwse.wordpress.com/blog/).
 The Team Members are:
 - Jan Niederhoefer
 - Dominik Fuchs